How to actually run a Minecraft Server: The Ultimate Guide

 /reload or similar, always restart the server to see if the issue still occurs.
 In general, always restart the server instead of using reload commands.

 If you're downloading Minecraft builds to add to your server or have hired a build team, you've likely seen files that end in

 .schematic.
 These are schematic files and are loaded using the mod and plugin WorldEdit.
 Check out this guide on how to work with these files.

 This article will be updated to include new guides as they are requested and links to other high-quality external resources.
-If you have a request of something you'd like me to write about, or have a link to a high-quality resource you feel should be included, let me know.
+If you have a request for something you'd like me to write about or have a link to a high-quality resource you feel should be included, let me know.